Justuhnerd/Botswana-Agriculture-Information-Portal/README.md

 ## Contact

-For inquiries or support, please reach out via the [contact page](contact.html) on the portal or email us at [theohmasoko2@gmail.com].
+For inquiries or support, please reach out via the [contact page](contact.html) on the portal or email us at [theohmasoko2@gmail.com](mailto:theohmasoko2@gmail.com).

 ---

 Thank you for checking out the Agricultural Information Portal!

+---

+This README should provide clear instructions for users and contributors.
+Let me know if you need any more details!